New Zealand’s member-owned businesses contribute significantly to the country’s GDP and are important to ensuring a strong, local economy.

 - Facilitating panel discussions

 We are also working to encourage the establishment of an inquiry to examine the contribution member-owned businesses make to the New Zealand economy and what can be done to help the sector to grow.
+This has been kickstarted with the release of The New Zealand Co-operative Economy Report (released September 2021).
 A similar inquiry held in Australia in 2014 highlighted the importance of the sector and made recommendations aimed at helping co-operatives grow and reach their potential.